Combining verbal and movement-based story-telling to let the grey area in, and between us all, shine.

 The Bathtub Girls

-Winner of the Critics’ Choice award at the 2016 Hamilton Fringe Festival, The Bathtub Girls is inspired by the first known case of sibling matricide in Canada.
-The murder took place in 2003, Mississauga, Ontario.
-Two sisters, egged on by their friends, drowned their mother in their family home’s bathtub, and expressed it to be a mercy killing.
-The play examines how three immigrants' determination to rapidly assimilate into a Canadian suburb led to the destruction of their family, and the reformation of the girls’ lives.
-The play is a combination of movement-based story-telling, direct address, and verbatim, folkloric, and original writing.
+The Bathtub Girls is a fiction inspired by the first documented case of sibling matricide in Canada.
+The play follows a family of three women living in Mississauga.
+The two sisters, encouraged by their friends, drown their mother in the bathtub of their family home.
+The play examines how three immigrants’ determination to assimilate into a Canadian suburb in Mississauga leads to the destruction of their family, and the rebuilding of the girls' lives.
+Their mother falls into a deep depression and alcoholism, until — from their perspective — the only solution is to end her life.

-Created by Natalia Bushnik, Robin Luckwaldt Ross, and Ilya Marvin Ilyashuck
+Created and performed by Natalia Bushnik, Robin Luckwaldt, and Ilya Marvin.

 An individual in his effort to recover from an eating disorder.
 A site-specific piece performed in the top boardroom of the Art Gallery of Hamilton.
-Best Before: was one of the selected works for the Frost Bites Festival, an extension of the Hamilton Fringe.
+Best Before: was one of the selected works for the Frost Bites Festival 2017.

 Study of a Gambler in Neon

 An elderly woman juggling between her gambling addiction and her family; Windsor, ON.